Documenting for your QMS

 - Maintenance and Improvement: structuring and maintaining documents in line with document control procedures to ensure organisational compliance with QMS and regulations.
 Documentation will be regularly reviewed and data from QMS processes evaluated to identify any changes required.
 Updates and improvements are identified with changes in processes, non-conformances, audits, training, identified improvements and changes to standards.

 Balancing simplicity and customisation is the key to a successful QMS.
-There is no ‘one size fits all’ when it comes to quality management and the more detail and customisation that goes into the planning and documenting stage, the more effective and straightforward the maintenance will be, with more benefits to be gained from the entire process.
+There is no ‘one size fits all’ when it comes to quality management.
+The more detail and customisation that goes into the planning and documenting stage, the more effective and straight forward the maintenance will be, with more benefits to be gained from the entire process.
 Organisations need enough standardisation to produce consistent results and enough flexibility for continuous improvement to create a quality-driven culture.

 Simplifying QMS Documentation

 Much of what turns people away from the idea of implementing and maintaining a QMS is the notion that there needs to be complicated and extensive documentation.
 This is not true, in fact some of the most effective and value adding quality management systems are those with the simplest and most streamlined documentation.
 There is a lot to be said for documenting only what is really necessary and useful, thereby creating manuals and procedures that are truly reflective of what is happening within the organisation and are more likely to be used by all staff.
 The benefits of keeping documentation simple and straightforward include:

 - Ensuring quality standards are routinely met

 - Reducing downtime when changes occur due to being able to quickly and easily access data that is relevant

 - Allowing for easy process monitoring such that the outputs are analysed and appropriate adjustments can be made